Cucina Nicolina

 What are Meyer Lemons?

 Meyer lemons are small, sweet lemons that start coming into season in December.
-Unlike regular lemons (Eureka or Lisbon lemons), Meyer lemons have a shorter season (ending around May) and in my opinion are best in mid-winter!
-They are thought to be a cross between a lemon and mandarin orange.
+Unlike regular lemons (Eureka or Lisbon lemons), Meyer lemons have a shorter season (ending around May) and in my opinion, are best in mid-winter!
+They are thought to be a cross between a lemon and a mandarin orange.

 What is the difference between a Meyer lemon and a regular lemon?